You are here

 Academic credits are calculated according to the ABA standard by (i) counting minutes spent in class for each course taken at the host institution and (ii) converting at the rate of 700 minutes = one credit.

 To receive credit, students must earn a passing grade in each course taken abroad.
 Note that while credits may transfer, the grades themselves do not.
-Therefore, grades earned abroad do not appear on a student’s Pace transcripts, nor are they counted as part of a student’s GPA.
+Therefore, grades earned abroad do not appear on a student’s Pace Law transcripts, nor are they counted as part of a student’s GPA.

-At the host institution, students must register for the equivalent of a full-time Pace course load, using the credit calculation above, in order to fulfill residency requirements.
+At the host institution, students must register for the equivalent of a full-time Pace Law course load, using the credit calculation above, in order to fulfill residency requirements.

 - Under ABA rules, students may not receive credit for visits to legal and government institutions, except under limited circumstances.
 Nor may credit be granted for distance education courses or externship placements.

 Under the terms of our exchange agreements, students participating in an exchange program pay their full tuition to their home institution, and do not pay tuition to the host institution.
-Therefore, students must continue to pay their full tuition to Pace Law School while on exchange.
+Therefore, students must continue to pay their full tuition to Pace Law while on exchange.

 All financial aid and scholarship awards will also apply for a study abroad exchange program as long as the applicable criteria for maintaining the financial aid or scholarship are met.
 Students may apply for financial aid to cover tuition as well as travel and living expenses for an approved semester abroad.
-For further information about financial aid, students should contact the Financial Aid Office.
+For further information about financial aid, students should contact the Pace Law Financial Aid Office.

 Travel and living expenses while on exchange are solely the student’s responsibility, and can vary considerably by destination, local economic conditions and currency exchange rates.
 Some examples of these expenses include airfare, ground transportation, passport and visa requirements, insurance, housing, meals, books, personal expenses and any medical expenses not covered by insurance.